spieluhr09/tvvoo/README.md

 **Countries:**
 Italy ,United Kingdom, France, Germany, Portugal, Spain, Albania, Turkey, Netherlands, Arabic, Balkans, Russia, Romania, Poland, Bulgaria

-## Header Toggle

-The landing page includes a **Headers** toggle:

-- **ON:** Optimized for ExoPlayer and AndroidTV.
-Use this if you are on AndroidTV or using ExoPlayer-based apps.
-- **OFF:** Recommended for all other platforms.
-If the stream does not start, use an external player (preferably VLC).

-The toggle controls whether custom HTTP headers are injected into the stream request.
-Some players (especially ExoPlayer/AndroidTV) require these headers for playback.

 ## Channel List & Contributions

 The static channel list is located at: